-Jarod K. Anderson is a strange mix of fantasy nerd, nature writer, podcaster, poet, and erstwhile academic.
+The longer sillier version: Jarod K. Anderson is a strange mix of fantasy nerd, nature writer, podcaster, poet, and erstwhile academic.
 He once accidentally picked up a rattlesnake and has slept in the branches of a maple tree more than most writers.
 He created and voices The CryptoNaturalist podcast, a show about real love for imaginary nature, and he regularly shares his poems and prose on social media.
 He has published three books of poetry as well as the memoir Something in the Woods Loves You, about his lifelong struggle with depression and the healing power of the natural world.
-His new contemporary fantasy novel Strange Animals will be published in February 2026 by Ballantine Books.
+A starred review from Kirkus praised his memoir as, "a brilliantly poignant exploration of nature, masculinity, and the struggles of depression."
+His contemporary fantasy novel Strange Animals was called "a wholly captivating tale of magic and nature" by Publishers Weekly.
+Jarod's work has been featured in diverse places such as Asimov's, The Sun Magazine, Literary Hub, musical adaptations performed at Carnegie Hall, and strangely enough on Patagonia brand clothing.
+He has been a featured guest, workshop teacher, and speaker for organizations including Georgetown University's Earth Commons program and The Henry David Thoreau Foundation.
 He has an MA in early modern English literature and insists he’s more fun than that makes him sound.
 He lives with his wife and son in a little white house tucked between a park and a cemetery.

 Jarod K. Anderson